hristo8stanev/LambdaEcommerceProject/README.md

    - (Priority: High - 2)
 - **Test Case 57:** Validate that the cart reflects the correct quantity and total price.
    - (Priority: High - 2)

+## Surefire Report
+- **Double-Click to Run Tests:**
+  - Execute the tests by double-clicking on the surefireReport.bat file.
+- **Generating HTML Report:**
+  - The test report will be generated in the LambdaEcommerceProject\LambdaEcommerceProject\target\sitesurefire-report.html file.